 Federal financial aid for PhD students is processed by The Graduate School.
 Candidates should complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year.
 Contact:

-If you receive financial assistance in the form of tuition remission, employee tuition assistance, a private loan, or a scholarship from an outside agency, you must report the amount to Johanna Sengheiser (firstname.lastname@example.org) because it could impact the amount of your loan eligibility.
+If you receive financial assistance in the form of an institutional scholarship, employee tuition assistance, a private loan, or a scholarship from an outside agency, you must report the amount to Johanna Sengheiser (firstname.lastname@example.org) because it could impact the amount of your loan eligibility.

 Please remember that you must be eligible for the Post-9/11 GI Bill at the 100% rate to be considered for the Yellow Ribbon Program.